bridickens/BriDickens_LeapFrogMasters/README.md

  Unity 6 Assignment - 02/25/2024

  For this assignment, I added GUI for the two player scores as well as two scenes that play if one of the characters get to 5 points.

+Unity 7 Assignment - 03/03/2024

+For this assignment, I added in a tree with physics that the players can push in.
+I also added the a game state manager and changed my scoring to go through the manager and not the previous way.
+I added collectible items and an inventory system as well.